davidrhoden/davidrhoden-basic-netlify/timeline/michael-aaron-show-feb-11-2022.md

 ![Egg Yolk Jubilee by John Thiry](/static/img/timeline/michael-aaron-memorial-feb-11-2022/eyj-john-thiry-feb-11-2022.jpg)

-Every year in the middle of February, a bunch of people who knew Michael Aaron and Billy Ding (who both diesd about ten years a go now) do a big show at both BJ's and Vaughan's.
+Every year in the middle of February, a bunch of people who knew Michael Aaron and Billy Ding (who both died about ten years a go now) do a big show at both BJ's and Vaughan's.
 It's nice to remember those guys (Michael for me; I didn't know Billy, sorry) and it's a fun show.
 This year was no exception.

 One of the highlights is the "second line" from BJ's to Vaughan's , a distance of approximately one block.